01 of 67

 However, nearly two weeks before Chicago Ron's auction began, there were already harbingers of things to come.
 An email from a central (bank) vault manager named Heather on Feb.
 2, 2007, said, "We received the new Washington dollars from the Fed in Jacksonville, and about a third of them have lettering on the rim that is right side up, 1/3 have it upside down, and 1/3 have none at all.
 Is this normal for these coins?
 Love your site and thanks for all the help."

 Who could ever have guessed how big this would become?Continue to 2 of 67 below.

 This plain-edge Washington dollar was found in Florida from among the coins issued by the Philadelphia Mint.Continue to 3 of 67 below.

 03 of 67

-I like this photo because it is an interesting way to show off the plain edge on this so-called "Godless Dollar."
-Of course, you can only look at so many coin photos where the focus is the missing edge lettering, so I'll show one more (on the next page; both mints side by side) and then we'll move on to other error coins.Continue to 4 of 67 below.
+This photo has an interesting way to show off the plain edge on this so-called "Godless Dollar."
+Of course, you can only look at so many coin photos where the focus is the missing edge lettering, so check the next slide.Continue to 4 of 67 below.

 04 of 67